-Senator Watson.
+Senator WATSON.
 Has the Chinaman developed in this business?
-Mr. Willis.
-He is developing; he is engaged in developing the ells.
-There have been lots of blanks cut there by that develop-The Japanese have controlled that up to the present time, but I am positively assured by officials in China that they are going to develop it for themselves if they can do it.

-Senator Warson.
-And they can not if the Japanese can pre-
+Mr. WILLIS.
+He is developing; he is engaged in developing the shells.
+There have been lots of blanks cut there by that development.
+The Japanese have controlled that up to the present time, but I am positively assured by officials in China that they are going to develop it for themselves if they can do it.

-vent it?
+Senator WATSON.
+And they can not if the Japanese can prevent it?

-Mr. Willis.
+Mr. WILLIS.
 Those are what are known as Chinese Dobu shells.
 Here is our shell that will compare with it [indicating].

-Senator Warson.
+Senator WATSON.
 Of course, we can not tell by looking at that sample as to the quality; that is a matter of testimony.

-Mr. Willis.
-I will show you some of the blanks later on cut from
+Mr. WILLIS.
+I will show you some of the blanks later on cut from this shell.

-Senator Warson.
-You say they make a finer quality of button than
+Senator WATSON.
+You say they make a finer quality of button than our shell?

-Mr. Willis.
+Mr. WILLIS.
 They make a finer quality of button than this shell [indicating] and they will compare very favorably with that shell [indicating].
 Of course, having worked these shells possibly more than any other manufacturer in this country, I have discovered what the possibilities are in the shell.
 There are possibilities in it, so that I have been selling it as an oriental pearl button-buttons that were made from that shell-and an oriental pearl button is a button, as I consider, that comes from the Orient.